Stopping advanced cancer hiding from treatment

 - The team found that one particular splice factor is very important in the development of treatment resistance.

 - Many men with advanced prostate cancer develop resistance to the drugs that initially control their cancer.
-Currently we are unable to make cancer cells sensitive to treatment once resistance has developed.
+Developing drugs that can reverse resistance would help these men control their cancer and live better for longer.

 With your help we can beat prostate cancer, together